xiaodown/clanker/README.md

  * * `uv python install 3.12`
  * Use `uv` to create a venv:
  * * `uv venv` (from the root of the checkout)
+ * Activate the venv as instructed by uv.
  * Use `uv` to pip install the requirements:
  * * `uv pip install -r requirements.txt`